amperity/amperity-docs/amperity_datagrid/source/add_predicted_models.rst

 .. add-predicted-models-data-requirements-start

-Predictive models have :ref:`the same requirements as AmpIQ <ampiq-data-requirements>`, along with the following additional requirements:
+Predictive models have :ref:`the same requirements as segments and campaigns <add-campaigns-data-requirements>`, along with the following additional requirements:

 #.
 Data sources must provide at least four years of historical data to support predictive models; five (or more) years is recommended.
 Providing as much historical data as possible improves model performance and prediction quality.
 #.
 A defined product catalog with 20-2000 distinct values is required to support recommended audience sizes for product affinity.